rciam/simplesamlphp-module-mail/README.md

 * `replace`: Optional, a boolean to use as flag, to replace `verifiedEmailAttribute` if exists.
 Defaults to `false`.
 * `idpEntityIdIncludeList`: Optional, an array of strings that contains entityIDs for which the module will generate the `verifiedEmailAttribute` attribute.
 Defaults to empty array.
 * `scopeChecking`: Optional, a boolean to use as flag, that indicates if scopes will be checked, in order to verify an email.
 Defaults to `false`.
-* `schacHomeOrganization`: Optional, a string to use as the name of the attribute that holds schacHomeOrganization.
+* `homeOrganizationAttribute`: Optional, a string to use as the name of the attribute that holds home organisation information.
 Defaults to 'schacHomeOrganization'.

 ### Example authproc filter configuration